paulfioravanti/paulfioravanti.github.io/_posts/2021-07-12-going-platinum.md

   and confidence to do that).
-- As I went through each lesson, I took the time to annotate each of the vocabulary outlines on the PS written materials with the Plover equivalents which blew out the time to finish each lesson significantly for me; feel free to do this mentally if you wish...).
+- As I went through each lesson, I took the time to annotate each of the vocabulary outlines on the PS written materials with the Plover equivalents which blew out the time to finish each lesson significantly for me (feel free to do this mentally if you wish...).
 Sometimes, the outlines for StenEd and Plover would be the same, but when they were not, I used the following note
   style: